 HOW DO WE SAFEGUARD YOUR PERSONAL DATA?

-We are committed to taking all reasonable and appropriate steps to protect the personal information that we hold from misuse, loss, or unauthorised access.
-We do this by having in place a range of appropriate technical and organisational measures.
+We are committed to taking all reasonable and appropriate steps to protect the personal information that we hold from misuse, loss, or unauthorized access.
+We do this by having in place a range of appropriate technical and organizational measures.
 These include measures to deal with any suspected data breach.